maxwellimpact/docker-swift/readme.md

-A baseline Docker image for Swift on Ubuntu 15.10.
+A baseline Docker image for Swift on Ubuntu.
 Open to suggestions.

 ```